 The seaward side of Cobham Drive is being upgraded to be a more attractive coastal recreation area.
-It will also make things safer and more enjoyable for people walking and biking along here, and the new paths going in will provide a better connection between the eastern suburbs and central city.
+It will also make things safer and more enjoyable for people walking and biking along here, and the new paths will provide a better connection between the eastern suburbs and central city.

 Cobham Drive construction map

 Contractors will set up their main site office in the Evans Bay Marina car park.

 A second site office will be set up at the car parking area near the Tower of Light wind sculpture and Troy Street roundabout.

 Contractors will start at the Calabar Road end, from where the paths are already built, and continue towards the Troy Street roundabout.

 The walking path (nearest to the sea) will be built first and then become a temporary shared path until the bike path is completed.

 From 21 July, between Calabar Road and Troy Street, the traffic lanes on the seaward side will be narrowed with barriers placed in the shoulder and the speed limit along this section reduced to 50km/h.

 This is required to keep the contractors, people on foot and bikes, and other road users safe where work is happening close to the road.

 Where the shoulder is out of action, and barriers are in place, people who choose to bike on the road will need to share the lane with the traffic through this section or use the temporary shared path.